jtoaha/freecodecamp-projects/fcc-random-quote-machine/readme.md

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/jtoaha/pen/XWmvpVy](https://codepen.io/jtoaha/pen/XWmvpVy).

-A Random Quote Generator built using React, Bootstrap, and VanillaC SS.
+A Random Quote Generator built using React, Bootstrap, and Vanilla CSS.

 One of the projects built as part of the Free Code Camp Front End Libraries track.